My name is Lucy. Hi!

 - What I’m Reading (I love to read and do so every night before bed, regardless of the time – with maybe five exceptions in any given year.
 I like to exchange book recommendations and discuss them with friends.
 These posts capture the highlights.)

-- Let Luc (This is the section of my website where I can go totally free-form, writing about anything and everything else on my mind.)
+- Let Luc (This is the section of my website where I can go totally free-form, usually sharing other content such as movies, music, and podcasts.)

 Why I Write About Personal Finance